The next step in combating the coronavirus

 CEO & Founder GROWTH POSITIVE

-Professor of Public Economics at Maastricht University
+Professor of Public Economics at WU (Vienna University of Economics and Business)

 «It’s obvious that large-scale testing is not only a cost-efficient, but also an effective tool to combat the crisis without serious consequences. »